reinanbr/sophy/README.md

 # sophy

 sophy is a lightweight, efficient, and extensible math library written in pure Rust.
-It provides mathematical functions, numerical methods, and number utilities for scientific computing, educational tools, or general-purpose applications.
+It provides mathematical functions, numerical methods, and number utilities for scientific computing, educational tools, or general-purpose applications